deanwampler/AkkaWebSampleExercise/README.md

 Then open the home page: [localhost:8080/finance](http://localhost:8080/finance).

-Note: When ever you're working on the web pages (HTML, JavaScript, or CSS), use this command in sbt.
+Note: Whenever you're working on the web pages (HTML, JavaScript, or CSS), use this command in sbt.

     ~prepare-webapp   # automatically load any changes in the running server.